swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 the program is a more desirable approach to addressing an error that comes from enabling the feature.
 For example, programmers might want to replace cases of `any P` with `some P`.
-Adoption tooling could support the option to produce source incompatible fix-its in cases where the compiler can detect that a different behavior might be more beneficial.
+Migration tooling could support the option to produce source incompatible fix-its in cases where the compiler can detect that a different behavior might be more beneficial.

 ### Applications beyond mechanical migration

-Adoption mode can be extrapolated to additive features, such as [typed `throws`][SE-0413] or [opaque parameter types][SE-0341], by providing actionable adoption tips.
+The concept of migration mode could be extrapolated to additive features, such as [typed `throws`][SE-0413] or [opaque parameter types][SE-0341], by providing actionable adoption tips.
 Additive features are hard-enabled and become an integral part of the language as soon as they ship.